World Series Hockey: Trophy

-Trophy of Bridgestone World Series Hockey comprises a large cup with two hockey sticks on either sides.
-The trophy was unveiled by bollywood star Saif Ali Khan with Viren Rasquinha, Prabhjot Singh, Arjun Halappa and Rajpal Singh at a press conference in Mumbai.
+Trophy of Bridgestone World Series Hockey comprised a large cup with two hockey sticks on either sides.
+The trophy was unveiled by actor Saif Ali Khan, Viren Rasquinha, Prabhjot Singh, Arjun Halappa and Rajpal Singh at a press conference in Mumbai.

 Sponsorship

 Tyre manufacturers Bridgestone became the title sponsors of World Series Hockey for the inaugural season.
+Other major sponsors of the league included Vodafone and Seagram's Imperial Blue.